chnm/datascribe-site/content/resources/tutorials/reimportdata.md

 #### Advanced import settings

-Once you are in options, go to the advanced settings.
-You want to choose "Append data to the resource: Add new data to the resource, based on an identifier for an existing resource.
+In the advanced settings tab, use the Import type dropdown to choose: "Append data to the resource: Add new data to the resource, based on an identifier for an existing resource.
 (Cannot be undone.)"

 For the identifier column, chose the Omeka Item # column.
-The identifier property is "internal ID" (meaning the Omeka S item ID).
+This column is automatically created by DataScribe in the export.
+For the identifier property, choose "internal ID" (meaning the Omeka S item ID).

+### Verify the import

+Once the import is complete, open at least one of the Omeka S items you know were part of the item set which populated the dataset.
+Check to make sure that the information has been properly mapped and imported.

+Remember that if the import had errors you will have to *manually* remove the bad data.
+Imports which append data cannot be undone.

 ## Variations

-The following options have
+In addition to updating Omeka S items with information, one row in the exported csv per Omeka S item, there are other possible approaches.
+These are suggestions about how you might modify the above tutorial to run these sorts of import updates.

 ### Add multiple records to one item

-Text goes here.
+**Text goes here.**

 ### Add records as new items